MudasirRazvi/daily-learning/Database/2025-08-26_23-35_database-notes.md

 - **Sequential Data (Database):** Used when maintaining the order of data is crucial, such as logs, time series, or financial records.
 - **Non-Sequential Data (Database):** Used when only the data itself matters, not the order, such as user information or product details.

-**Tip:** Most databases contain both types of data.
-Choose your data structures and indexing strategies based on your specific use case.